oliverkurth/rhizofs/README.md

     `ls -la` by a great amount.
 This is especially true when the filesystem operates over a slow or/and high latency network connection.

--   **Encryption**: rhizofs can use [CurveZMQ](http://curvezmq.org/) for encryption.
+-   **Encryption and Authentication**: rhizofs can use [CurveZMQ](http://curvezmq.org/) for encryption and authentication (ZAP).

 Authentication
 --------------

-So far, rhizofs supports encryption, but no real authentication.
+`rhizofs` supports encryption and authentication.
 Encryption is based on public and private key pairs.
-If the public server key is kept as a secret, this can be used as a form of authentication, since a client can only connect when it knows the public server key.

-Real authentication, based on client keys will be implemented soon.
+Authentication is based on the client key, using [ZMQ's ZAP](https://rfc.zeromq.org/spec/27/) protocol.

 File ownership and user mapping